lolamtisch/MAL-Sync-Backup/README.md

 # MAL-Sync Backup
 The main purppose of this repository is have a backup of the <a href="https://github.com/MALSync/MALSync">MAL-Sync</a> MAL to Streaming page mapping database.
 But using the data for other uses is allowed.
 The data is updated once a week.
-Wrong/missing mappings are not seldom, specially mangas, but because they are generated throght all the users of MAL-Sync it should correct itself over time.
+Wrong/missing mappings are not seldom, specially mangas, but because they are generated through all the users of MAL-Sync it should correct itself over time.

 ## Stats